aws/aws-eks-best-practices/content/reliability.md

 Kubernetes provides two ways of scaling your applications running inside pods.
 First is the way of [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) (HPA), which would automatically create or delete pods (replicas) in a Deployment based on a scaling metric.
 Another way Kubernetes can scale your application is using Vertical Pod Autoscaler.

 ### Kubernetes Metrics Server
 Before you can use the HPA to autoscale your applications, you will need [Kubernetes Metrics Server](https://github.com/kubernetes-sigs/metrics-server).
 Metrics Server defines itself as a *cluster-wide aggregator resource usage data* and it has been inspired by [Heapster](https://github.com/kubernetes-retired/heapster).The metrics-server is responsible for collecting resource metrics from kubelets and serving them in [Metrics API format](https://github.com/kubernetes/metrics).
-These metrics are consumed by monitoring systems like Prometheus and by itself the metrics-server only stores metrics in memory.
+These metrics are consumed by monitoring systems like Prometheus and by itself the metrics server only stores metrics in memory.

 You can find the instructions to install Kubernetes Metrics Server [here](https://docs.aws.amazon.com/eks/latest/userguide/metrics-server.html).

 You can see data provided by the Metrics-Server api directly using curl like this

 ```
-$ kubectl get —raw “/apis/metrics.k8s.io/v1beta1/nodes”
+$ kubectl get —raw /apis/metrics.k8s.io/v1beta1/nodes
 {“kind”:”NodeMetricsList”,”apiVersion”:”metrics.k8s.io/v1beta1”,”metadata”:{“selfLink”:”/apis/metrics.k8s.io/v1beta1/nodes”},”items”
 :[{“metadata”:{“name”:”ip-192-168-76-71.us-west-2.compute.internal”,”selfLink”:”/apis/metrics.k8s.io/v1beta1/nodes/ip-192-168-76-71.
 us-west-2.compute.internal”,”creationTimestamp”:”2020-03-04T16:29:47Z”},”timestamp”:”2020-03-04T16:29:35Z”,”window”:”30s”,”usage”:{“